Academics

 The CCT Program encourages students with different backgrounds and perspectives to work together to identify opportunities and challenges posed by new technologies.

 Communication, Culture & Technology students cut across institutional and disciplinary boundaries to explore how we use media and technology to communicate from social, economic, political, and cultural perspectives.
-CCT’s academic requirements are organized for expansive and self-driven learning, allowing students to define the M.A. degree by their own passions and intellectual purpose.
+Our program’s academic requirements are organized for expansive and self-driven learning, allowing students to define the M.A. degree by their own passions and intellectual purpose.

 CCT Learning Goals